TurtlewareAU/homelab-docs/Homelab/Terraform/Proxmox VM Network boot.md

 }
 ```

-from above we have the terraform plugin setup script, this will tell terraform to download the plugin
+from above we have the terraform plugin setup script, this will tell terraform to download the plugin source `telmate/proxmox`, with version `2.9.11` and then set some provide details.

+``